Structured Clinical Interview for DSM: SCID-D

 The Structured Clinical Interview for DSM-IV Dissociative Disorders (SCID-D) is used to diagnose dissociative disorders, especially in research settings.
 It was originally designed for the DSM-III-R but early access to DSM-IV criteria for dissociative disorders allowed them to be incorporated into the SCID-D.

 For subjects with non-dissociative disorders administration takes between 30 minutes and 1.5 hours.
 Subjects with dissociative disorders usually require between 40 minutes to 2.5 hours.
 These subjects should be given enough time to describe their experiences fully.

 The SCID-D has been translated into Dutch and Turkish and is used in the Netherlands and Turkey.

-DSM-IV editions of SCID
+DSM-IV editions

 SCID for DSM-IV also follows the multi-axial system, SCID-I for Axis I disorders (major mental disorders) and SCID-II for Axis II disorders (personality disorders).